Skip to main content

 Duration of Financial Support

-Support will continue as long as you are maintaining a 3.3/4.00 GPA and satisfactory progress in the core courses, dissertation, and other requirements for the completion of your Ph.D degree.
+Support will continue as long as you are maintaining a 3.3/4.00 GPA and satisfactory progress in the core courses, research, dissertation, and other requirements for the completion of your Ph.D degree.

-The department limits the duration of financial support in order to encourage students and their advisors to expedite the student's progress toward graduation.
+The department limits the duration of financial support to encourage students and their advisors to expedite the student's progress toward graduation.
 While anxiety-provoking at first glance, this policy has effectively eliminated the lengthy terms of graduate study still found in many other departments (e.g., 7-8 years!).

 All full-time Ph.D. candidates are ideally expected to complete their degree requirements within four and a half years from the time they enter the department.
 In addition to the above guidelines, the State of Texas places a reasonable but firm upper limit on the duration of graduate studies, beyond which out-of-state tuition would have to be charged by the University for a student to continue his/her enrollment in the graduate program.
 Please make sure that you discuss this issue with your advisor.